Days Countdown

 Historical Background

 The tradition of honoring military personnel dates back centuries, but Memorial Day itself was first observed on May 30, 1868, known then as Decoration Day.
 General John A. Logan, of the Grand Army of the Republic, called for a nationwide day of remembrance.
-The choice of May 30 was significant, as flowers would be in bloom across the nation, symbolizing rebirth and remembrance.
+The choice of May 30 was deliberate, as flowers would be in bloom across the nation, symbolizing rebirth and remembrance.

 Key Traditions and Observances